awxkee/libblur/README.md

 # Fast blur algorithms library for Rust

-There are some very good ( and sometimes blazing fast ) algorithms that do blurring uint images.
+There are some very good and blazing fast algorithms that do blurring images.
 Best optimized for NEON and SSE.

 You may receive gaussian blur in 100 FPS for 4K photo.

 Much faster than `image` default blur.

+When 4-channels mode is in use that always considered thad alpha channel is the last.

+# Performance

+Most blur algorithms done very good and works at excellent speed.
+Where appropriate comparison with OpenCV is available.
+For measurement was used M3 Pro with NEON feature.
+On x86_84 OpenCV might be better sometimes since there are not AVX-2 support in library

 # Usage